 The Complete Temples of Ancient Egypt has full-page maps of Egypt's diverse land and terrain, a short introduction, an epilogue focused on the conservation of the temples, a list of further titles in English, French, and German, credits for illustrations, an acknowledgment section, and an index.
 A most welcome surprise is Wilkinson’s inclusion of a 'Visiting the Temples' chapter, which offers some general recommendations that can be taken into consideration when visiting key sites.
 The chronology of "temple builders," located in the front of the book is quite useful too.
 The quality of images in this title is splendid; of the 535 illustrations found in The Complete Temples of Ancient Egypt, 173 are in color.

 Ancient History Encyclopedia (AHE) recommends this book to anyone interested or with a background in ancient Egypt, architecture, cultural studies, and art history.
 An exquisite and utilitarian reference, The Complete Temples of Ancient Egypt is moreover suited for university courses in Egyptology.

 Wilkinson, Richard H. "The Complete Temples of Ancient Egypt."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 03 Oct 2017.
+World History Encyclopedia.
+World History Encyclopedia, 03 Oct 2017.
 Web.
-27 Jun 2019.
+04 Mar 2021.